CM4all/qrelay/doc/index.rst

   the email via QMQP on standard input.
 Read the QMQP response from standard output.

+  The last parameter may be a table specifying options:

+  - ``env``: a table with environment variables for the child process.

 * :samp:`exec_raw("PROGRAM", "ARG", ...)`: Execute the program and
   submit the raw email message (headers and body, but no envelope) on standard input.
 Translates the exit status to either "accepted (K)"